Baalkikhaal/Baalkikhaal.github.io/_posts/2021-03-29-Commonly-used-Regular-expressions.md

 ---
 ## Regular expression

 Regular expressions (RE) are pattern identifiers used for matching patterns in strings.
 They have a special syntax and follow simple rules to perform simple to complex pattern matching tasks.
 REs are commonly used for search operations, parsing and lexical analysis.
 The [concept of regular expression][1] was developed by mathematician Stephen Cole Kleene as part of the theory of regular languages.
+The Python Standard Library provides the [`re` module](https://docs.python.org/3/library/re.html) to perform RE pattern matching.
+Let us look at the features of this module

 [1]: https://en.wikipedia.org/wiki/Regular_expression

-# DOs
+## RE syntax

-RE is itself a string that is used as a pattern identifier for match pattern in another string.
-As we will see soon, REs reserve special meaning to the character `\`.
-Since Python strings also reserves special meaning for  `\`, it is necessary to always use **raw RE strings** to avoid complicated RE strings.
+RE is itself a string that is used as a pattern identifier to match a pattern in another string.
+As we will see below, REs reserve special meaning to the character `\`.
+Since Python string also reserves special meaning for  `\`, it is necessary to always use **raw RE strings** to avoid complicated RE strings.
 For the difference between simple string literal and raw string literal, refer to [my post on strings in matplotlib]({% post_url 2021-03-05-Handling-string-literals-in-matplotlib  %}).

 In this post, we represent normal strings with `'normal string'` and raw string with `r'raw string'`.